-Site Ownership Red Amber Green Site ownership is unknown or is Site is in multiple ownership Site is in single ownership. in multiple ownership and the where landowners are other owners are either promoting independent unknown, oppose the schemes that are not in development or are promoting conflict, or working another conflicting scheme. collaboratively on a scheme, and there is an agreement in place between the parties.
+Site Ownership Red Site ownership is unknown or is in multiple ownership and the other owners are either unknown, oppose the Amber Site is in multiple ownership where landowners are promoting independent schemes that are not in Green Site is in single ownership. development or are promoting another conflicting scheme. conflict, or working collaboratively on a scheme, and there is an agreement in place between the parties.

-Existing uses

-Red Amber Green

-Existing uses on-site where the

-use could cease in more than could cease between two and

-10 years. in less than two years.
+Existing uses Red Existing uses on-site where the use could cease in more than 10 years or the timescale for on-site uses ceasing is unknown.
+Amber Existing uses on-site which could cease between two and 10 years.
+Green There are no existing uses on- site or existing uses could cease in less than two years.

-on-site uses ceasing is

-Amber Existing uses on-site which could cease between two and

-Availability

-Red Amber Green

-Site not expected to be Site is expected to be available Site is expected to be available
+Availability Red Site not expected to be available for at least 10 years or site availability is not known.
+Amber Site is expected to be available within 10 years.
+Green Site is expected to be available within 5 years.

-available for at least 10 years or within 10 years. within 5 years.

-site availability is not known.